 Ficken's last-play FG lifts Jets over Dolphins

-Sam Ficken made a 44-yard field goal as time expired to lead the host New York Jets to a 22-21 win over the Miami Dolphins on Sunday.
+Sam Ficken made a 44-yard field goal as time expired to lead the host New York Jets to a 22-21 win over the Miami Dolphins on Sunday in East Rutherford, N.J.
 The kick was set up by a pass-interference penalty against Miami's Nik Needham that was not called on the field.
 It was ruled a penalty by video review, leaving Dolphins coach Brian Flores enraged.
 The pass interference came on third-and-18 from the Miami 46.

 Miami's Jason Sanders made a franchise-record seven field goals, although he missed one due to a bobbled snap.
 Jets quarterback Sam Darnold threw for 270 yards and two touchdown passes for his first career win over Miami after three losses.
 It was also the first win for New York coach Adam Gase against his former team as the Jets (5-8) and Dolphins (3-10) split their two-game series this season.